mikehikes/mastodon-resources-and-info/Mastodon_Journalists_and_US_Political_Stuff.md

-# Mastodon Links and Resources related to US Political Happenings
+# Mastodon Links and Resources of Journalists and US Political Happenings

 - Updated on 11/28/22